jadijadi/lpic1book/1035_create,_monitor_and_kill_processes.md

 ## Monitorint Processes
 ### ps
-The `ps` command showd running processes on your computer.
+The `ps` command shows running processes on your computer.

 ````
 jadi@funlife:~$ sleep 1000 &